 This post contains affiliate links.

-- This dairy-free pumpkin cookie recipe combines every element of fall from the star ingredient pumpkin to the nutty almond flour to the seasonal spices and the caramelly maple syrup.
+- So Autumn: This pumpkin cookie recipe combines every element of fall from the star ingredient pumpkin to the nutty almond flour to the seasonal spices and the caramelly maple syrup.

-- From batter to baked perfection in just 12 minutes.
+- Quick: From batter to baked perfection in just 12 minutes.

-Here are the main ingredients for these vegan pumpkin cookies and some helpful options for substititions.
+Here are the main ingredients for these vegan pumpkin cookies and some helpful options for substitutions.

-- Flour – These vegan pumpkin cookies call for both whole-wheat pastry flour and almond flour.
-If you would like to make them gluten-free then I recommend subbing the whole-wheat pastry flour for gluten-free all-purpose flour mix.
+- Flour: These vegan pumpkin cookies call for both whole-wheat pastry flour and almond flour.
+If you would like to make them gluten-free, then I recommend subbing the whole-wheat pastry flour for a gluten-free all-purpose flour mix.

-- Sugar – A combination of cane sugar and maple syrup makes these vegan cookies perfectly sweet.
-If you are wanting a lower sugar option then replace the cane sugar with monkfruit sugar or stevia.
+- Sugar: A combination of cane sugar and maple syrup makes these vegan cookies perfectly sweet.
+If you are wanting a lower sugar option, then replace the cane sugar with monk fruit sugar or stevia.
+You can also use white sugar in place of the cane sugar.

 - Vanilla extract

-- Chocolate chips – to keep these cookies dairy-free then you want to make sure to use vegan chocolate chips.
+- Chocolate chips: To keep these cookies dairy-free then, you want to make sure to use vegan chocolate chips.
+If you’d like to add extra chocolate chips, go for it!
+Who doesn’t like more dark chocolate chips?

 1. Preheat the oven to 350°F/175°C.

-2. In a large bowl, mix dry ingredients until combined.
+2. Mix dry ingredients in a large bowl until combined.

-3. Stir in the pumpkin, coconut oil, maple syrup, and vanilla extract until well combined.
+3. Stir in the wet ingredients, including pumpkin, coconut oil, maple syrup, and vanilla extract, until well combined.
+Using a wooden spoon works for this recipe.
+If you like, a hand mixer also does the trick.

-5. Using a spoon or a scoop, place dough rounds on a cookie sheet and lightly flatten with palm.
-(To keep your cookies from sticking spray the pan with cooking oil, line with parchment paper, or use a silicone baking mat.
+5. Scoop dough rounds onto a large baking sheet using a spoon or a cookie scoop.
+Then lightly flatten with your fingers.
+(To keep your cookies from sticking, spray the pan with cooking oil, line it with parchment paper, or use a silicone baking mat.

 How to make the perfect cookie dough rounds: